 You may not drop off:

-UPMC and the University of Pittsburgh School of Pharmacy have partnered with local security forces and the Drug Enforcement Administration to host Drug Take-Back Day.
+UPMC and the University of Pittsburgh School of Pharmacy have partnered with local security forces and the DEA to host Drug Take Back Day.
 Anyone can anonymously and at no cost turn in unused or expired drugs for proper disposal.

 Falk Medical Building, 2nd Floor Lobby